oluies/tedsds/README.md

 # tedsds
 ## Turbofan Engine Degradation Simulation Data Set example in Apache Spark

-Uses the dataset from [1] to create a demostration of a machine learning setup for a predictive maintainance scenario.
+Uses the dataset from [1] to create a demostration of a machine learning setup for a predictive maintainance scenario for Turbofan Engines.

 References: